 - Physical disability

 Before a ballot can be issued to the voter, an application must be completed and returned to the Town Clerk.
-The application can be obtained in person, by mail or by clicking HERE .
+The application can be obtained in person, by mail or from the ct.gov website.
 The application must be printed, signed by the voter and mailed or hand delivered to: East Lyme Town Clerk, PO Box 519, 108 Pennsylvania Avenue, Niantic, CT 06357

 Military or Overseas Voters